simple2d/simple2d/README.md

 window->vsync = false;  // set the vertical sync, true by default
 ```

-Once your window is ready to go, it can be shown using:
+Once your window is ready to go, show it using:

 ```c
 S2D_Show(window);